ahuffman/ansible-hosts/README.md

          `domain`: ''
          `alias`: []      #Optional - list of other names you'd like to able to resolve to this IP `add_ip`: []     #Optional - list of additional ips the host you're configuring might have.
 This will add all of your listed aliases to the host entry
+         `alias_loopback`: False #Required; Whether or not to add the host's entries to the loopback ip (e.g. 127.0.0.1 or ::1)

 This spec is for additional hosts you would like defined in your host files and could be used at the group_vars level.
 The variables available are quite similar to those above with the exception of `comment` which can add a comment above a host entry.